jdahhan/Stem-Away-group-5/README.md

 ## Our Pipeline:

-The modularization in this pipeline diagram maps 1-1 to the actual code above.
+The modularization in this pipeline diagram maps 1-1 to the actual code development above.
 It is our entire pipeline condensed into one diagram.

 ![STEM Away - Pipeline Version 3](https://user-images.githubusercontent.com/44710581/129920146-f5107736-62c3-49db-98f8-a0bd2a1830ee.png)